jamiebuilds/git-workflow/README.md

 While this may seem like a lot of steps, it's very verbose and probably repeats a lot of things you're already doing.
 From experience I can say that it becomes very natural after a little while, and you stop really noticing it at all.

 Of course there is no One True Way™ of working with code across teams, it's a never ending process of improving upon your existing workflow.
 No document should keep you from improving things, and you should always use your best judgement.
-This is merely the process I've made for myself that I've created while working with several teams.

 ## New Code